-Although I have a history of competitive skydiving, motorcycle racing, worldwide bungee jumping, mountaineering, caving, and multi-pitch rock climbing, I am not without my fears.
+Although I have a history of conquering fears with competitive skydiving, motorcycle racing, worldwide bungee jumping, mountaineering, caving, and multi-pitch rock climbing, I am not without my fears.
 And as with most fears, they are irrational.

 One such fear is a bit of a phobia around the ocean.

 They say that you are either a mountain person or a water person.
 Water people feel claustrophobic in the mountains, and mountain people feel over-exposed and vulnerable on the water.
 Having been in both environments, I feel safe saying I am a mountain person through and through.

 All this is not to say I don’t like the water.
 I love being near the water; it’s calming and beautiful.
 I was a water-baby growing up, swimming as early as the age of two.
 I lived in pools.
 When I had the chance to go to a friend’s cottage, I loved lakes too.

 I also swam in the ocean growing up from time to time.
 No problem.
 No event.
 All good.